top of page

 The Rise of AI: Helping Humanity or Replacing It?

-Artificial Intelligence is everywhere - from your child’s homework to your boss’s emails (and possibly your fridge that now “talks back”).
-However, while AI can make life easier, it also subtly alters the way we think, work, and even feel.
+Artificial Intelligence is everywhere - whether it is assisting with your child's homework, managing your boss's emails, or even your fridge that now has the ability to respond.
+However, while AI can make life easier, it also quietly changes our thought processes, work habits, and emotional responses.

 “The real danger is not that computers will begin to think like humans, but that humans will begin to think like computers.” ~ Sydney J. Harris

-In this article, I am going to highlight to you how AI is shaping, and sometimes hijacking, our world, minds, and daily routines.
+In this article, I will emphasize how AI is influencing, and at times taking over, our world, thoughts, and everyday lives.

 “Artificial Intelligence is no match for natural stupidity.” ~ Albert Einstein